hacksparrow/safe-eval/README.md

 ## What is this?

 `safe-eval` lets you execute JavaScript code without having to use the much discouraged and feared upon `eval()`. `safe-eval` has access to all the standard APIs of the [V8 JavaScript Engine](https://code.google.com/p/v8/).
-By default, it does not have access to the Node.js API, but can be given access using a conext object.
+By default, it does not have access to the Node.js API, but can be given access using a context object.
 It is implemented using [node's vm module](https://nodejs.org/api/vm.html).

 Currently, it works only with Node.js, and the JavaScript code must be an expression (something which evaluates to a value).